poly000/booru_spider/README.md

  fixed a function including，fixed tags search first page only，

- able to run out console（select output to where）
+ able to run without a console（select output to what）

 * v1.0.6

- fixed kdialog outing error
+ fixed kdialog outputing error

 * v1.0.5b